Vyral/base-template/_posts/2018-05-07-new-and-exciting-announcements.md

 <center>&nbsp;</center>

-We have a couple exciting announcements from our team to make as our spring market moves along.&nbsp;
+We have a couple exciting announcements from our team to make as our spring market moves along.

 First, we want to thank you if you joined us at the Malibu Cafe for our Earth Day event last April.
 We had such a blast meeting all of the clients who joined us, and with that in mind, we want to remind you to mark your calendars for our next upcoming event—**our Summer BBQ Bash on July 28 from 11 a.m. until 2 p.m..** We plan on having lots of fun, and you’re officially invited.